hestiacp/hestiacp/README.md

 ==================================================
 **Current stable release:** Version 1.0.1, released on June 25th, 2019.

-**Next planned release:** Version 1.0.2 - minor bug fixes & improvements, currently available for testing in the **prerelease** branch.
-Please see "Installing development builds" for more information.

 What is Hestia Control Panel?
 ----------------------------
 * An open source web server control panel with an easy-to-use interface.